-The bill H.146 proposes a significant restructuring of agricultural water quality management in Vermont by transferring authority from the Secretary of Agriculture, Food and Markets to the Secretary of Natural Resources.
-It introduces a new subchapter titled "Agricultural Water Quality," which aims to prevent agricultural waste from contaminating groundwater and state waters, in line with the federal Clean Water Act.
-The bill establishes the Agricultural Water Quality Special Fund to support these initiatives and mandates inspections of farms based on their classification and environmental impact.
-It also requires that no concentrated animal feeding operation (CAFO) can operate without a permit issued by the Secretary after January 1, 2029, and outlines compliance requirements to protect water quality.
+The bill H.146 proposes a significant restructuring of agricultural water quality management in Vermont by transferring regulatory authority from the Secretary of Agriculture, Food and Markets to the Secretary of Natural Resources.
+It introduces a new subchapter titled "Agricultural Water Quality," which aims to prevent agricultural waste from contaminating groundwater and state waters, aligning with the federal Clean Water Act.
+The bill establishes an Agricultural Water Quality Special Fund, mandates inspections of animal feeding operations, and requires permits for large, medium, and small Concentrated Animal Feeding Operations (CAFOs) starting January 1, 2029.
+It also outlines criteria for designating small Animal Feeding Operations (AFOs) as small CAFOs based on their pollution contributions and emphasizes the need for compliance with Required Agricultural Practices (RAPs).

 Statutes affected: